The Vanishing of Sidney Hall: Plot

-At the age of twenty-four, Sidney is a successful, albeit alcoholic, writer with two books- Suburban Tragedy and State of Execution- atop The New York Times Best Seller list and his name in contention for a Pulitzer Prize.
-He suffers from hallucinations, as his head injury left scarring on the left side of his brain.
+At the age of twenty-four, Sidney is a successful, albeit alcoholic, writer with two books - Suburban Tragedy and State of Execution - atop The New York Times Best Seller list and his name in contention for a Pulitzer Prize.
+He suffers from hallucinations, as his head injury left scarring on the right side of his brain.
 At a book signing, Sidney meets an obsessed fan called Henry Crowe, who quotes Suburban Tragedy and speaks of knowing what must be done.
 Shortly after, Crowe attempts murder and commits suicide, casting the book in a negative light, leading to a competitor on the list, Francis Bishop, to win the Pulitzer.
-With his marriage with Melody failing, Sidney has a discreet, ongoing affair with Harold's daughter, Alexandra.
-Melody informs Sidney that she is pregnant, though she insists that he is honest if he is having an affair, which he denies.
+With his marriage to Melody failing, Sidney has a discreet, ongoing affair with Harold's daughter, Alexandra.
+Melody informs Sidney that she is pregnant, though she insists that he be honest if he is having an affair, which he denies.
 He reveals that he purchased their dream house in New Mexico.
 While Sidney and Melody are at a restaurant, Alexandra confronts them, revealing the affair.
 Sidney and Melody make their way to their apartment, and while Melody attempts to leave in the elevator, the power goes out, trapping them.
 Melody suffers an asthma attack and due to not having her inhaler, dies in Sidney's arms in the elevator.
 Sidney leaves his apartment with the keys inside.

 At the age of thirty, Sidney has not been seen nor heard from in five years.
 Downtrodden, he spends his time going from library to library, burning copies of his books.
-An apparent detective, The Searcher, traces his steps and interviews those who have known him, including librarians, Duane and Johan, who forged identities for him.
+An apparent detective, The Searcher, traces his steps and interviews those who have known him, including two librarians, Duane and Johan, who forged identities for him.
 After making his way to New Mexico and riding on trains with his dog, Sidney is arrested for having an open alcohol container in public.
 The Searcher bails Sidney out of jail and takes him for breakfast, where he reveals himself to be Francis Bishop, wishing to write a biography about Sidney.
 Francis takes Sidney to the house in New Mexico, where Francis reveals that the positive influence from Suburban Tragedy dissuaded his son from committing suicide.
 The writers part ways.
 Sidney's health takes a turn for the worse from the seizures and effects from alcoholism, putting him in a terminal state in the hospital.
-Sidney summons Francis, who he gives all his writings to and reveals the secrets about the inspiration for Suburban Tragedy, as well as Judge Newport's perversion.
+Sidney summons Francis, to whom he gives all his writings and reveals the secrets about the inspiration for Suburban Tragedy, as well as Judge Newport's perversion.
 Sidney goes silent and Francis departs from the hospital room.
 Sidney sees a vision of Melody and, taking the form of his eighteen-year-old self, holds her hand as he passes away.